amardeveloper/Project09-Pure-HTMLCSS/README.md

 - CSS 3 Properties and usages of position

 ## Estimated time I took to complete this
-    - two and a half hour
+    - only blog article section took two and a half hour itself in total 7 hours.

 ## _Here Is What I'm Working On👨‍💻_